vavrajosef/guild-name-tooltip/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/yourusername/guild-name-tooltip/releases) page.
+1. Clone this repository
-2. Extract the downloaded ZIP file into your WoW AddOns folder.
+2. Copy all files into new directory **guild-name-tooltip** in your WoW AddOns folder.

 ```
 Interface\AddOns\guild-name-tooltip\